 Keywords are words or phrases that tell search engines what your content is all about.
 The two common keywords are:

-- Short tail (keywords that contain only one word)
+- Short-tail (keywords that contain only one word)

-- Long tail (keywords with three or more words)
+- Long-tail (keywords with three or more words)

 Off-page SEO is the opposite of on-page SEO.
 It refers to optimization activities done outside a website to bring traffic back to the site.

-These activities include back linking, guest blogging or sharing content on social media.
+These activities include backlinking, guest blogging, or sharing content on social media.

 We will take a detailed look at on-page and off-page optimization later.

-In order for a website to rank better on search engines, it needs other sites to point to it.
+For a website to rank better on search engines, it needs other sites to point to it.
 In return, this tells search engines that the content on that particular web page is important.